 Be careful of what you write and how you treat your classmates online.
 Being a good digital citizen could prompt your teacher to give you XP or GP, especially if you help out a fellow student.

 But your teacher could remove HP from you for a bad comment!

 If you see another student commenting inappropriately, you can “report” their comment for your teacher’s attention.
-Make sure to only do this when you see someone being mean or immature.
 If your teacher agrees with your judgment call, they could reward you for taking action.

 Moving on to new objectives

 Sometimes you can proceed to the next objective as soon as you're done with the current one.
 But sometimes, you’ll need to wait on your teacher’s approval to move on to the next step.

-When progression is self-paced, you need to click on the green “Task Complete” button once you’re done with the task.
-This will make the next objective visible on your map.
+When progression is self-paced, you need to click on the green “Task Complete” button once you’re done to see the next objective.

-Otherwise, you’ll only be able to continue once your teacher has evaluated your work and decided the outcome.
-In some cases, your teacher might send you on a different path from your friends.
-This is normal.
-After all, it's your quest!
-However, if your work is unsatisfactory, your teacher may ask you to redo it.
+Sometimes, your teacher might send you on a different path from your friends.
+That's normal: after all, it's your quest!
+If your work is not acceptable, your teacher may ask you to redo it before proceeding.